BaselAbujamous/clust/README.md

 * `clust data_path -d 17 [...]`

-# Discarding genes with low expression
+# Genes with low expression

 *Clust* can automatically filter out genes with low expression values if you provide the three options `fil-v`, `fil-c`, and `fil-d` to `clust`